npm/config/README.md

   Windows.
 - `execPath` Optional, defaults to `process.execPath`.
 Used to infer the `globalPrefix`.
-- `log` Optional, the object used to log debug messages, warnings, and errors.
-Defaults to emitting on the `process` object.
 - `env` Optional, defaults to `process.env`.
 Source of the environment variables for configuration.
 - `argv` Optional, defaults to `process.argv`.
 Source of the CLI options